Google ups prices for G Suite Basic and Business customers

 “G Suite has evolved significantly in the last two years; Google’s explanation that the price increase reflects the value it provides seems like a fair explanation,” said Raúl Castañón-Martínez, a senior analyst at 451 Research.

 Google has seen the number of G Suite customers swell in recent years.
-There were 4 million businesses using G Suite as of 2018, up from 3 million 2017 and 2 million in 2015.
+There were four million businesses using G Suite as of 2018, up from three million 2017 and two million in 2015.

-According to Gartner Inc., G Suite had a 9% share of the $17.1 billion enterprise office suite market in 2016; that compared to 90% for Microsoft’s Office 365.
+According to Gartner, G Suite had a nine per cent share of the US$17.1 billion enterprise office suite market in 2016; that compared to 90 per cent for Microsoft’s Office 365.

 Office 365 has a more complex pricing structure, with a variety of subscription options.
-Small business customer subscriptions cost $5 per user/month for Office 365 Business Essentials, $8.25 for Business and $12.50 for Business Premium.
-For larger enterprises, prices range from $8 per user/month up to $35 per user/month.
+Small business customer subscriptions cost US$5 per user/month for Office 365 Business Essentials, US$8.25 for Business and US$12.50 for Business Premium.
+For larger enterprises, prices range from US$8 per user/month up to US$35 per user/month.

 Although it is difficult to compare the two suites precisely, Google’s G Suite increase brings its pricing closer in line with Microsoft’s subscriptions.

 For Google, the G Suite price increases could actually be beneficial as it takes on Microsoft, said Castañón-Martínez.
-“Keeping its price below Microsoft could result in organizations perceiving it as an inferior alternative, when in fact – in more ways than one – G Suite outperforms Office,” he said.
+“Keeping its price below Microsoft could result in organisations perceiving it as an inferior alternative, when in fact – in more ways than one – G Suite outperforms Office,” he said.

 “While it still lags Microsoft in terms of market penetration, the move reflects how Google is evolving as an enterprise software vendor; in other words, its go-to-market strategy is catching up with its product strategy,” he said.